If your struggling with sexual issues, please take our survey to see the severity

 According to studies such as that done by Sexual Ethicist Moira Carmody from the University of Western Sydney, there is clearly a pattern of casual sex happening amongst people aged between 16 to 25 (Lunn and Puddy:2010).
 Sex has been decoupled from relationships and sex is an end to itself now, not part of some wider context of meaning or relating.
 Sex is often being initiated in social settings, where alcohol and/or drug fuelled people are meeting, and having sex occurs in a guiltless, irrelevant way, devoid of any other meaning other than curiosity and pleasure (Lunn and Puddy:2010).

 Some researchers note that this trend may not favour women as time moves on.
 The thinking is that this period of casual sexual freedom may suit both men and women in their teens and in their 20’s, but many women in their 30’s start to examine their lifestyles, and want to settle down.
 A study done of Secondary school students in 2008 by the Australian Research Centre in Sex, Health and Society at La Trobe University found that 40 percent of 3000 students had experienced sexual intercourse (Lunn and Puddy:2010).
 This would support the notion of increased sexual activity by the young.
 Attitudes amongst this group were found to decouple sex from relationship.
+By implementing the correct steps your relationship will become a positive and stimulating experience for you and your partner, and this can be done with the help of our relationship counselling Perth.

 Sex researchers such as Bettina Arndt (2009), and Cardinal George Pell (2010), are cautious about this research and argue that certainly women are looking to connect their sexuality with their relationships, and not normally seek to decouple it in the way suggested by some researchers and commentators.
 Cardinal Pell repeats an argument about the pitfalls of women falling into this casual sex way of life when it comes time to stop and look for meaning with their sexuality inside a relationship.